fabrigeas/CCEAP/documentation.md

 - What is CCEAP and What is it for (The Core Idea)

-		CCEAP(Covert Channel Educational Analysis Protocol) is a network protocol designed for teaching covert channels.
+		CCEAP(Covert Channel Educational Analysis Protocol) is a commandline tool(program) developped by Pr Steffen Wenzel- as network protocol designed for teaching covert channels.

-	It is an application layer protocol that is embedded into the TCP payload (which is explicitly vulnerable against several hiding patterns).
+	It is an application layer protocol that uses Ethernet packets payloads as covert channel because the latter is explicitly vulnerable to several hiding patterns.

+	Given the large number of hiding methods available (more than a Hundred of them), the cceap offers a shortcut to students to understand the core concepts of network covert channels without any need to understanding network protocols.

 	The protocol helps in understanding network covert channels by eliminating the requirement (for students) to understand several network protocols in advance.
 	Additionally,
 	the traditional number of hiding methods (more than a hundred of them) that students need to understand to capture the full spectrum of hiding methods is summarized(into 14 only).